 [vc_row][vc_column][vc_column_text]A large percentage of times that an electric gate opener breaks down unexpectedly, it is an issue being detected by your safety equipment.
 This shouldn’t concern you, this is exactly why safety devices are implemented in the first place, they are just performing their function as they were designed to do!
 Issues are quick & easy to identify which means a fast fix is usually possible.

-Below are the 3 top things that you can check yourself to get your electric gate opener moving again, without the need to consult an engineer.
+Below are the 3 top things that you can check yourself to get your gate moving again, without the need to consult an engineer.

 The first port of call should always be to check that your photocells are not obstructed.

 This is an extremely common cause of your gates seeming to not function and is caused by the beam being broken from your photocells – this will stop the gates from opening or closing, depending on what state they are currently in.
 Whilst you are aware that these safety devices must not be obstructed, other people (not meaning to name and shame….but bin men are the usual culprits) are not aware of this and can easily block them without realising they are causing a problem.

 A simple stroll to your gates and a brief visual check is all that is needed for an initial investigation.
 A badly placed wheelie bin, an overhanging daffodil or even a covering of snow could be responsible for the beam being broken.

 If there is no physical obstruction, the next check is to make sure they are facing each other correctly.
 If a photocell has been nudged by a vehicle for example and they are not lined up with each other, they will not work.
 Simply realign the lens to their correct position.

 If the above checks are clear, then one last test is to remove the protective covers from the photocell and wipe the lens and the cover clean of creepy crawlies.
 A spider may think your safety beams are the perfect place to make it’s home, but that is not conducive with your gates functioning.